aerospike/aerospike-client-nodejs/doc/policies.md

 #### ONCE

-If an operation fails, attempt the operation one more time
+If an operation fails, attempts the operation one more time

 ```js
 policies.Retry.ONCE